 Pele’s sacred ‘Ohi’a tree.

 I wanted to illustrate a cycle that ends in life.
 The ‘Ohi’a tree was perfect for this: it is the first to colonise new lava flows and it is sacred to Pele.

 In Hawaiian folklore, Pele is said to have fallen for ‘Ohi’a, a handsome warrior.
 She proposed to him and was deeply vexed when ‘Ohi’a, who was already engaged to a mortal woman named Lehua, refused her.

 Pele could not stop her fantasy for ‘Ohi’a.
 She found herself losing control and turned ‘Ohi’a into a twisted tree whose roots would forever depend on her.

 Lehua, having lost her love, cried a river and called out to the other Gods.
 The general feeling amongst the Gods was that Pele might have had overreacted, so they agreed to help Lehua.
-To reunite the lovers, the Gods turned Lehua into a blossom which would grow right beside 'Ohi'a.
+To reunite the lovers, the Gods turned Lehua into a blossom that would grow right beside ‘Ohi’a.